 Where: #02-477, Suntec City (North Wing), 3 Temasek Boulevard, Tower 1

-Prices: Walk-in rates are $4 for toddlers aged 18 months and below (inclusive of one adult) during peak and off-peak periods.
-Kids above 18 months old pay $16 (entry includes a maximum of two adults) during off-peak periods.
+Price: Walk-in rates are $5 for toddlers aged 18 months and below (inclusive of one adult) during peak and off-peak periods.
+Kids above 18 months old pay $16 (complimentary entry for one adult) during off-peak periods and $20 during peak period.